StevenMaude/blog-content/posts/2016/firefox-keyword-searches.md

 page itself.

 1. Right click a search box on a webpage.
-2. Select "Add a Keyword for this Search..."
+2. Select "Add a Keyword for this Search…"
 3. In the dialogue that opens, enter a keyword and the search URL is then added to your bookmarks with a placeholder for a query.
 4. When you next type that keyword followed by a search query into the